 4. Locked User Accounts

 If users are suddenly unable to access their accounts using valid credentials, it could be a sign that a cyber-criminal has already compromised the account and locked out the user.
 It is critical for IT teams to review account access and password changes following user reports of a locked account, especially if users are certain valid credentials were entered correctly.
-To reduce the risk of unauthorized access with valid user credentials, multi-factor authentication can be a valuable tool.
+Multi-factor authentication can be a valuable tool to reduce the risk of unauthorized access with valid user credentials.

 5. Unusual Outbound Traffic

-IT Business Edge notes unusual outbound traffic patterns among "the most telltale signs that something is awry."
+Unusual outbound traffic patterns are among the most telltale signs of something wrong.
 This high traffic volume can result from criminals using your applications to communicate externally.
 It may also indicate the transfer of data.
-Monitoring traffic patterns on a regular basis can be a crucial way to detect suspicious activities quickly.
+Monitoring traffic patterns regularly can be a crucial way to detect suspicious activities quickly.

 6. Abnormal Administrative User Activity